rozbb/draft-waict-transparency/draft-waict-transparency.md

 ```
 WAICT-Transparency: expires=<time>, inclusion=<url>, extensions=<url>
 ```
 where the value of the `expires` field is Unix time in seconds, the value of `inclusion` is a URL to a transparency inclusion proof, and `extensions` is a URL to the full list of extension values.
-(TODO: add an option to embed inclusion into the header if it's short enough)
+(TODO: add an option to embed inclusion into the header if it's short enough) (TODO: also add an option to embed a non-inclusion proof in a newer tree so that you can convince clients you disabled transparency)

 Note: The inclusion proof is dependent on the manifest and extensions.
 To ensure that all data is coherent, the URLs SHOULD include some component that is unique to the site version, e.g., the current site history hash, or the integrity policy hash.